 Senior individuals with a history of anemia participated in a 12-week trial.
-After 12 weeks, tests showed improved in the average mass of their red blood cells.
+After 12 weeks, tests showed improvement in the average mass of their red blood cells.
 Researchers considered this encouraging and also noted an increase in their white blood cell count.
-In fact, spirulina may not only help in anemia cases, but also help improve overall immune function (15).
+In fact, spirulina may not only help in anemia cases but also help improve overall immune function (15).

 People with fatty liver who took 4.5g daily for six months had reduced fatty liver build-up as induced by the diet.
 Spirulina appears to be quite potent at doing so independent of lifestyle changes (17).

 In fact, spirulina, when combined with zinc, is thought to help treat arsenic poisoning.
 It was found to remove arsenic from the liver and other parts of the body – aiding in decreased negative effects (28).